What Is a PEO

 Like a PEO, an employer of record takes care of a company’s human resources while the company manages the employee’s day-to-day activities, schedules, and workloads.
 However, an EOR is a legal employer of your workforce, which means they assume complete responsibility for your full-time employees and are liable in case of a law breach.

-An EOR is particularly beneficial for companies planning international expansion since they can legally hire employees in another country or region on their behalf, saving the company from needing to establish a foreign subsidiary there.
+An EOR is particularly beneficial for companies planning international expansion.
+It allows them to legally hire employees in another country or region on their behalf, saving them from needing to establish a foreign subsidiary there.

-EORs are also providers of global payroll services and comprise international law and compliance experts.
+EORs also provide global payroll services and advice from international law and compliance experts.
 When an EOR hires an international employee on a company’s behalf in a new country, they ensure that the worker’s contract, payment, and mandatory benefits packages comply with local laws and regulations, providing total peace of mind in case of external audits.

 Some EORs, like Deel, come with additional advantages such as: